greenone092/greenone092.github.io/_posts/2020-8-16-Misconceptions-on-error-correction-in-coding-theory.md

 [^Z_2]: $$Z_2$$ could also be written as $$Z/2$$ or $$GF(2)$$.
 Remember that $$1 + 1 = 0$$.
 Here's the wikipedia page about this [field](https://en.wikipedia.org/wiki/GF(2)).

+[^error]: There are a few assumptions about the error itself.
+Firstly, the probablity of any bit being flipped is equal, there won't exist an ith bit where it's more likely to get flipped.
+Secondly, the more non-zero bits the error has, the less likely it would occur.